kalisio/kNotify/README.md

 * `email-notifications@kalisio.com` used as email sender
 * `test@kalisio.com` used as user test email

 > When testing identity change we also use the `test@kalisio.xyz` address as user test email.
-However to avoid creating a new account in Google we simply add an alias for this address to the `test@kalisio.com` account.
+However to avoid creating a new account in Google you simply have add an alias for this address to the `test@kalisio.com` account.

 The first email account should authorise connection by email/password on https://myaccount.google.com/lesssecureapps.
 Before that the domain admin should allow him to manage this setting (Admin Console > Security > General > Less secure apps settings).
 To avoid changing it for all users first create a group, add the user to the group and let the group manage less secure apps setting.